nymtech/nym/documentation/operators/src/nodes/maintenance.md

 Local node ID (not the identity key) is a name chosen by operators which defines where the nodes configuration data will be stored, where the ID determines the path to `~/.nym/nym-nodes/<ID>/`.
 This ID is never shared on the network.

-Since the migration to [`nym-node`](nym-node.md), the use of ID as a flag `--ID <ID>` is no longer required when starting a new node.
-Nodes without an ID specified will be asigned an ID `default-nym-node`.
-The management of nodes is simplified and it makes it especially easier for operators managing multiple nodes through ansible and other automation scripts, as everything is stored at `~/.nym/nym-nodes/default-nym-node`.
+Since migrating to [`nym-node`](nym-node.md), specifying an with `--ID <ID>` when starting a new node is no longer necessary.
+Nodes without a specified ID will be asigned the default ID `default-nym-node`.
+This streamlines node management, particularly for operators handling multiple nodes via ansible and other automation scripts, as all data is stored at `~/.nym/nym-nodes/default-nym-node`.

 If you already operate a `nym-node` and wish to change the local ID to `default-nym-node` or anything else, follow the steps below to do so.